 Hwy, Kwinana Fwy (North & South), Indian Ocean Drive and supporting nearby roads, minor realignments in the Perth

-NSW: Full re-alignment Pacific Hwy, Sydney to Brisbane
+NSW: Full re-alignment Pacific Hwy, Sydney

 including all new 2013 dual carriageway adjustments.
 Supporting side roads and minor regional city adjustments to support major update to Pacific Hwy.